Azure/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/examples/Edit-AzRecoveryServicesBackupRetentionPolicyClientObject.md

 The first command fetches the schedule run days for assigning values to days of week.
 The second command edits the week based yearly retention policy when schedule run frequency is weekly.
 The 3-5 command is to display the modified policy.

-### Example 10: Edit the week based yearly retention when schedule run frequency is daily
+### Example 10: Edit the week based yearly retention when schedule run frequency is daily for AzureVM
 ```powershell
 Edit-AzRecoveryServicesBackupRetentionPolicyClientObject -Policy $pol1 -DatasourceType AzureVM -EnableYearlyRetention $true -YearlyRetentionScheduleType Weekly -YearlyRetentionDurationInYears 67 -YearlyRetentionMonthsOfTheYear @("May", "June") -YearlyRetentionDaysOfTheWeek Monday, Saturday -YearlyRetentionWeeksOfTheMonth First, Third
 $pol1.RetentionPolicy.YearlySchedule | fl